cyniu88/CarPuter/README.md

 1)	There are many translation mistakes in the reference PDFs (HC-0305_serial_module_AT_commamd_set_201104_revised.PDF and Bluetooth4_en.pdf).
 -	Always make sure to have the same version of the HC-05 software and the pdf manual!!

-2)	In order to communicate to the HC-05 Module, it has to be set to AT Mode:
--	the KEY pin has to be set to HIGH (3,3V) and the default baund rate to 38400

-2)	Note that the module will not give any reply if it does not understand a given command.

-3)	If the module is turnned off in Master mode (Role=1), it will remain in Master mode when turnned on again.

-4)	Warning: Differently from the HM-10 Bluetooth Module, the HC-05 Module commands have to end with both NL and CR ("\r\n").

-5)	To be able to send AT commands to the HC-05 Module, it has to be configured into "AT Mode" by connecting the KEY pin to 3,3V When power is connected to the Module, and the default baund rate has to be set to 38400
+2)	To be able to send AT commands to the HC-05 Module, it has to be configured into "AT Mode" by keeping the KEY pin to 3,3V when power is connected to the Module, and the default baund rate has to be set to 38400
--	It does not need to be set back to "Com Mode"  KEY pin LOW (0V) to communicate to the ELM327.
+-	It does not need to be set back to "Com Mode"  (KEY pin LOW (0V)) to communicate to the ELM327.
 One can just leave it in AT Mode with baud rate 38400 forever!!!

+3)	Note that the module will not give any reply if it does not understand a given command.

+4)	If the module is turnned off in Master mode (Role=1), it will remain in Master mode when turnned on again.

+5)	Warning: Differently from the HM-10 Bluetooth Module, the HC-05 Module commands have to end with both CR and NL ("\r\n").
+-	The ELM327 Module commands also needs to end with both CR and NL ("\r\n").

 6)	The proper way to manage the connection to the ELM327 Bluetooth Module:

--	Enter HC-05 AT mode		// the KEY pin has to be set to HIGH (3,3V) When power is connected to the Module and the default baund rate to 38400
+-	Enter HC-05 AT mode		// the KEY pin has to be set to HIGH (3,3V) When power is connected to the Module and the default baund rate is 38400
--	AT+RESET				//send to Reset HC-05
+-	AT+RESET				//send to Reset the HC-05 Module
 -	delay(1000);
 -	AT+ROLE=1               //send ROLE=1, set role to master || Role = 1 will stay even if power is turned off
 -	AT+CMODE=0              //send CMODE=0, set connection mode to specific address || CMODE = 0 will stay even if power is turned off
 -	AT+INIT                 //send INIT, cannot connect without this cmd.
 Initialize the SPP lib
 -	delay(1000);
--	AT+BIND=8818,56,6898EB  //send BIND=??, bind HC-05 to OBD bluetooth address ("1122,33,DDEEFF" is the ELM327 MAC address)
+-	AT+BIND=8818,56,6898EB  //send BIND=Mac"Adress", bind HC-05 to OBD bluetooth address ("8818,56,6898EB" is my ELM327 Bluetooth MAC address)
 -	delay(3000);
--	AT+PAIR=8818,56,6898EB,10 //send PAIR, pair with OBD address - Try it for 20 secconds
+-	AT+PAIR=8818,56,6898EB,10 //send PAIR, pair with OBD address - Try it for 10 secconds
 -	delay(11000);
 -	AT+LINK=8818,56,6898EB     //send LINK, link with OBD address
 -	delay(3000);

 -	** Now the HC-05 is LINKED to the ELM327 **		// But ELM327 will still have difficulties to find the right protocol to comunicate to the OBD2
 -	** The default protocol is set to AUTO...
-But is sometimes do not connect to the car...
+But it sometimes do not connect to the car...
 And olny works if engine is turned ON.. **
 -	** To go arround this problem, we should force ELM327 to use the car specific Protocol **
 -	** In my case it is the nr.
 5: ISO 14230-4 (KWP FAST), so we used the command ATSP5 **